Surface properties of transition metal oxides

 Transition metal oxides are compounds composed of oxygen atoms bound to transition metals.
-They are commonly utilized for their catalytic activity and semiconductive properties.
+They are commonly utilized for their catalytic activity and semiconducting properties.
 Transition metal oxides are also frequently used as pigments in paints and plastics, most notably titanium dioxide.
 Transition metal oxides have a wide variety of surface structures which affect the surface energy of these compounds and influence their chemical properties.
 The relative acidity and basicity of the atoms present on the surface of metal oxides are also affected by the coordination of the metal cation and oxygen anion, which alter the catalytic properties of these compounds.
 For this reason, structural defects in transition metal oxides greatly influence their catalytic properties.
 The acidic and basic sites on the surface of metal oxides are commonly characterized via infrared spectroscopy, calorimetry among other techniques.
 Transition metal oxides can also undergo photo-assisted adsorption and desorption that alter their electrical conductivity.
 One of the more researched properties of these compounds is their response to electromagnetic radiation, which makes them useful catalysts for redox reactions, isotope exchange and specialized surfaces.

 Surface structure and stability

-There is very little known about the surface structures of transition metal oxides, but their bulk crystal structures are well researched.
-The approach to determine the surface structure is to assume the oxides are ideal crystal, where the bulk atomic arrangement is maintained up to and including the surface plane.
+The surface structures of transition metal oxides are not as well determined as their bulk crystal structures are well researched.
+A common approach is to assume the oxides are ideal crystal, where the bulk atomic arrangement is maintained up to and including the surface plane.
 The surfaces will be generated by cleavages along the planes of the bulk crystal structure.
 However, when a crystal is cleaved along a particular plane, the position of surface ions will differ from the bulk structure.
 Newly created surfaces will tend to minimize the surface Gibbs energy, through reconstruction, to obtain the most thermodynamically stable surface.
 The stability of these surface structures are evaluated by surface polarity, the degree of coordinative unsaturation and defect sites.